 Day 5 (Thursday) Hello Pokhara!

 After breakfast, we will travel to Pokhara for the next stop on your Nepal Intro Experience.
-The journey takes around 5 to 6 hours.
+The journey takes around 5 to 6 hours where we will check into a local guesthouse.
+Your evening will be free to relax and enjoy an evening meal in this picturesque location.

 Meals included: Breakfast & Lunch

-Day 6-10 (Friday-Tuesday) Trekking the Annapurna Mountain Range
+Day 7-10 (Saturday-Tuesday) Trekking the Annapurna Mountain Range

 The first step is to take the bus to Naya Pul – at 1340m your trek starts here.